apalbright/thelittledataset/content/post/2018-01-29_social-networks-and-the-endurance-of-economic-injury.md

     </center>
 </figure>

 This figure sharply summarizes the model's results thus far.
 It succinctly and clearly shows how two parameters (population share and segregation) determine the eventual state of the world.
-I usually use graphs to visualize tangible data, but they are just as useful in visualizing concepts or theoretical results, as seen here.^[The graph I built depicting when to share an idea [à la Koszegi](/post/social-networks-and-the-endurance-of-economic-injury_files/share.png) is another example of visualizing how model parameters relate to outcomes.]
+I usually use graphs to visualize tangible data, but they are just as useful in visualizing concepts or theoretical results, as seen here.[^2]

 # Suspiciously Slick?

 There are a few issues with the model dynamics that you might have noticed reading the above summary.
 Namely, everyone is the same within racial groups and convergence occurs in a single period.
 This feels less interesting than a slower convergence differing by other individual characteristics.

 Much of the aforementioned simplicity comes from the assumption that ability is the same for all agents (ability is homogenous).
 However, the model can be tweaked to make ability heterogenous -- that is exactly what the authors do later in the paper.
 As such, the cost of human capital investment then varies with ability as well as network capital.
-So, cost now depends on something that is specific to the individual (ability) as well as common to the group (racial identity).^[Note the model assumes no group differences in cost function or ability distributions.]
+So, cost now depends on something that is specific to the individual (ability) as well as common to the group (racial identity).[^3]

 Moreover, the cost function `$c(a, q)$` is then decreasing in both ability and network capital level.
 In words, it is easier to become skilled when exposed to more skilled people (due to networks), and easier to become skilled when endowed with higher natural ability.
 For any given network capital level `$q$`, there is some threshold ability level `$a'(q)$` such that those above the cut-off become skilled and those below do not.
 Similar to the reasoning in the homogenous case, an agent needs `$c(a, q)<h$` to become skilled.
-In effect, the relevant threshold is defined as the `$a'(q)$` s.t. `$c(a, q)=h$`.^[Any ability above that, the person becomes skilled.
-Any ability below that, the person does not.]
+In effect, the relevant threshold is defined as the `$a'(q)$` s.t. `$c(a, q)=h$`.[^4]

 An interesting insight on this topic is that: *"individuals belonging to groups exposed to higher levels of human capital will themselves accumulate human capital at lower ability thresholds relative to individuals in groups with initially lower levels of human capital.
 This difference will be greater when segregation levels are high."* So, **in this more complex build of the model, black people have to boast higher ability levels than their white counterparts to make human capital accumulation cost beneficial... all due to the historical disadvantages build into their social networks.** And that all came out of a bunch of threshold rules and variables!